Brennall/HFH-SRD/Chapter02.md

 A bladedancer may wield a weapon in each hand, or fight with a two-handed weapon, but may not resort to shields.
 Bladedancers are only trained to fight in leather or lighter armor.
 However, they gain a +1 bonus to initiative and a +1 bonus to Armor Class if able to move freely.
 At level 7, the AC bonus increases to +2, and at level 13 the AC bonus increases to +3.

 A bladedancer may turn undead like a cleric.
 Starting at 2nd level, a bladedancer may cast divine spells.
 Bladedancers follow the same spell progression as clerics and use the same rules for learning and casting spells.
-However, a bladedancer’s spell list is slightly different than a cleric’s; see the Spells chapter for details.
+However, a bladedancer's spell list is slightly different than a cleric's; see the Spells chapter for details.
 Like clerics, bladedancers must uphold the doctrines of their faith and god, and suffer penalties if they violate them.

 When a bladedancer reaches 5th level (Blade-Sister), she may begin to research spells, scribe scrolls, and brew potions.
 At 9th level (Blade-Mistress), she is able to create more powerful magic items such as weapons, rings, and staffs.
 At 11th level, a bladedancer may learn and cast ritual divine spells of great power (6th and 7th level), and craft magical constructs such as golems and animated statues.
 If chaotic, the bladedancer will become able to create necromantic servants and even become undead herself.
 These activities are explained in the Campaign chapter.

 When a bladedancer reaches 9th level (Blade-Mistress), she may choose to construct a temple as a stronghold.
-If she has not lost the favor of her deity, the cost of building the temple will be half the normal amount due to miraculous assistance from the bladedancer’s honored deity.
-Once the temple is completed, fanatically loyal bladedancers called the “faithful,” who need never check morale, will come to defend the Blade-Mistress.
+If she has not lost the favor of her deity, the cost of building the temple will be half the normal amount due to miraculous assistance from the bladedancer's honored deity.
+Once the temple is completed, fanatically loyal bladedancers called the "faithful," who need never check morale, will come to defend the Blade-Mistress.
 There will be 5d6x10 0th level soldiers armed with various weapons, plus another 1d6 bladedancers of 1st-3rd level to serve the order.
-While in the bladedancer’s service, her followers must be provided food and lodging, but need not be paid wages.
+While in the bladedancer's service, her followers must be provided food and lodging, but need not be paid wages.
 Additional rules for temples are detailed in the Campaign chapter.

 ### Template:	     Temple Bladedancer

 Proficiencies:	     Swashbuckler, Performance (Dance)

-Starting Equipment:  Pair of gracefully curved swords, polished leather armor, golden silk cloak, bladedancer’s head dress (20gp value), holy symbol, backpack, 2 week’s iron rations
+Starting Equipment:  Pair of gracefully curved swords, polished leather armor, golden silk cloak, bladedancer's head dress (20gp value), holy symbol, backpack, 2 week's iron rations

 This pre-generated template represents a temple-trained bladedancer.
 The template is ready for adventure.
-However, if your bladedancer’s INT is 13 or greater, you may pick one or more additional general proficiencies before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your bladedancer's INT is 13 or greater, you may pick one or more additional general proficiencies before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Bladedancer Level Progression	       	 			       	        Bladedancer Spell Progression